 Plant foods comprise the majority of most human diets, yet the potential importance of these foods in human evolution is often overlooked.
 Using a behavioral ecology framework, the HARVEST project explores fundamental questions: Why did hominins choose to eat certain plants?
 What were their foraging goals?

-To understand the factors driving food choice by ancient hominins, we must know what they ate.
+To understand the why hominins chose the foods they did, we first have to find out what they ate.
 Analyses of plant remains and other residues preserved in dental calculus provide information about food and processing techniques.
 We are using these methods to explore the diets of various hominin groups, both recent and ancient.

 Plant Nutritional Variation:

 The decision to consume a particular plant depends in part on its inherent properties (nutrients and antifeedants).
 We are exploring the variation in plant properties among microhabitats in African environments similar to those used by hominins, to better model their food choices.

 Factors Influencing Food Choices: